brxken128/dexios/README.md

 It uses `AES-256-GCM` encryption with 256 iterations of `PBKDF2_HMAC_SHA512` to generate the encryption key.

+It has been tested on Void Linux, but more platforms will be tested in the future.

 ## To Do

 - [ ] Error handling